Peugeot 308 SW BlueHDi 130 test (2021): the 308 of companies

 Like the predecessor, the 308 SW adopts stiffer suspension settings compared to the sedan to better support the load.
 This probably explains this, its road behavior differs little.
 Excellent news for driving precision, which remains one of the sharpest at the moment, especially in this diesel version which knows how to contain its mass… even if the latter has seriously increased (1,400 kg against 1,320 kg for the 308 SW II).

 The downforce is straightforward, the level of grip is high, and the braking and steering precision is clearly superior to what the Hybrid 225 sedan offers that we were able to test.
-At most, we can note a lower propensity to wind in the bends than the 308 II.
+At most, we can note a lower propensity to wind in turns than the 308 II.
 The comfort remains at a very high level, including at the rear, which is not so common.
-Let it be said: the 308 in this version remains the “boss” of the segment in terms of chassis, as they say in good sports reports.
+Let it be said: the 308 in this version remains in terms of chassis the “boss” of the segment, according to the expression of good sports reports.

 We therefore regret the absence of thermal models of higher power.
 Certainly, the 1.5 BlueHDi does not demerit, especially as it forms a couple always very well matched with the EAT8 transmission which stacks up the reports with smoothness and efficiency.
 But we are a little unsatisfied in the chapter times.
 Unfortunately, there are no more 308s combining such efficiency of running gear with an engine up to the task … At good speed, we appreciate the silence of operation, the diesel moderating its slamming and the aerodynamic noises being very well controlled.
 However, it is for his reduced appetite that we buy such a motor.
-We weren’t impressed with the numbers on our specimen, which ranged from 6 l / 100 km in poured driving to 7.5 l / 100 / km at high pace on a twisty, mountainous course.
-We will wait until we can make a long trip on the motorway to form a definitive opinion on the subject.
+However, we were not impressed by the figures recorded on our copy, which ranged from 6 l / 100 km in direct driving to 7.5 l / 100 / km at high pace on a winding and mountainous course.
+We will wait until we can make a long journey on the motorway to form a definitive opinion on the subject.

 Inside the Peugeot 308 SW